mattva01/schooltool/src/schooltool/requirement/README.txt

 necessary to conduct automated statistics and grade computations.
 Also, we are purposefully not passing in a dictionary, so that the order of the items is retained, which is important for user interface purposes.
-There are a handful of methods associated with a score system.
+There are a handful of methods associated with a values-based score system.
+We already looked at the two above.
 First, you can ask whether a particular score is valid:

   >>> check.isValidScore('+')
   True
   >>> check.isValidScore('f')
   False

-There is also a global "unscored" score that can be used when assigning
-scores:

   >>> check.isValidScore(scoresystem.UNSCORED)
   True